 The vertical flow wetland treatment systems for Ponds No. 1, No. 2 and No.3/No.5 were installed in 2016 and 2017 and have been designed to perform as additional filtration systems to remove target pollutants not completely removed by the preceding treatment processes.
 Flow from the clarifying ponds are directed into the vertical flow wetlands through an inlet structure.
 The effluent from the various vertical flow wetland systems is discharged through a weir and flow meter station off-site in accordance with the Plant National Pollutant Discharge Elimination System permit.
-Photographs 24-28 from Pond No. 1 depict the vertical wetlands, inlet structure, and flow meter station, which is the same system at Ponds No. 2 and 3.
+Photographs 24-28 from Pond No. 1 depict the vertical wetlands, inlet structure, and flow meter station, which is the same system at Pond No. 2 and Ponds Nos.
+3/5.

-Pond No. 6 is located to the northwest of Phase H and I, is the most recently constructed pond, and consists of both a primary treatment and clarifying pond, but is not included on this inspection report, because construction activities are not complete and it was not in service at the time of the inspection.
+Pond No. 6 is located to the northwest of Phase H and I, is the most recently constructed pond, and consists of both a primary treatment and clarifying pond.

-Pond No. 1 on the south side of the RWL observed to be functioning properly during the annual inspection.
-The sedimentation/treatment portion of Pond No. 1 was observed to contain varying depths of solids, as observable in Photographs 29, 30, and 31.
+Pond No. 1 on the south side of the RWL was observed to be functioning properly during the annual inspection.
+The sedimentation/treatment portion of Pond No. 1 was observed to contain varying depths of solids, as observable in Photographs 29 and 30.
 This pond is routinely cleaned of accumulated solids, typically through the use of extended-reach excavators or a floating dredge.
-Based on a visual assessment, Pond No. 1 was noted to have accumulated sediments above the 2020 levels.
-The pond was also noted to have a more whitish coloration (Photograph 29) than in 2020, which is due to the flocculation of particles because of water treatment processes.
+Based on a visual assessment, Pond No. 1 was noted to have accumulated sediments below 2021 levels.

 A build-up of sediments, aggregate, and vegetation was observed in the north end of the pond near the two inflow channels (Photograph 30).
 For maintenance purposes, these materials should be removed and properly disposed.
 Stone from the access roadway was observed to be deposited in these inflow channels areas.
-It is recommended that steps be taken to mitigate the tracking of stone from the roadway by vehicles and during the application of maintenance aggregate to the surface.
-Also, several small tears in the runout portion of the geomembrane at the west embankment of Pond No. 1 were observed; however, these small tears were located above the normal operating level of the pond (Photograph 33).
-Additionally, there were multiple small tears and holes identified around the perimeter of Pond No. 1; however, were also above the operating water level.
+It is recommended that steps continue to be taken to mitigate the displacement of stone from the roadway by vehicles and during the application of maintenance aggregate to the surface.
+Also, there were multiple small tears and holes identified around the perimeter of Pond No. 1 but were above the operating water level.
 No water was standing against these tears, and no discharge through these tears was observed.
 The small tears identified in the liner noted in the previous inspection have been repaired.
 ERM recommends that the new tears be repaired by a similar procedure as part of routine maintenance.
-The 2020 patched repairs were observed in Pond No. 1 (Photograph 31).
+The 2021 patched repairs were observed in Pond No. 1 (Photograph 31).